Turkmenistan is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Turkmenistan was last deemed a Jurisdiction of Primary Concern in the US Department of State 2018 International Narcotics Control Strategy Report (INCSR).
 The Overview from that report was as follows: -

 Turkmenistan is not a regional financial center.
 There are five international banks and a small, underdeveloped domestic financial sector.
 The largest state banks include the State Bank for Foreign Economic Relations, Dayhanbank, Turkmenbashy Bank, Turkmenistan Bank, and Halk Bank.
 There are two smaller state banks, Senagat Bank, which provides general banking services, and Rysgal Bank, which was created by the Union of Entrepreneurs and Industrialists for its members.
 There are also five foreign commercial banks: a joint Turkmen-Turkish bank, a branch of the National Bank of Pakistan, the German Deutsche Bank and Commerzbank, and Saderat Bank of Iran.
 The two German banks provide European bank guarantees for companies and the Government of Turkmenistan; they do not provide general banking services.
 The country’s significant mineral and hydrocarbon exports are paid for through offshore accounts with little public scrutiny or accounting.
-Since the Government of Turkmenistan introduced numerous limitations on foreign currency exchange in 2016, converting local currency (manat) into foreign currency has become very difficult.
+Since the government introduced numerous limitations on foreign currency exchange in 2016, converting local currency (manat) into foreign currency has become very difficult.

 There are no international sanctions currently in force against this country.